SunShineOneX/Space-Battle/README.md

 -A 'play again' feature for replay-ability

 ## Motivation
--PerScholas Software Engineer program
+PerScholas Software Engineer program

 ## Technologies used
--Javascript
+Javascript

 ## How to play
 -Simply head to https://sunshineonex.github.io/Space-Battle/ and the game will automatically started upon page load.